magnushirst/vertx-websockets-test/README.md

 WebSockets implementation of a very simple *"game"*.
 It's only purpose is to present asynchronous capabilities of web technologies.
-It means that the only thing the player can do is randomly spawn a rectangle at a random location by connecting to a server, and remove it by disconnecting.
+It means that the only thing the player can do is randomly spawn a rectangle at a random location by connecting to a server and remove it by disconnecting.
+(WASD-keys movement is implemented, but doesn't seem to work on Chrome.
+Proven to work on Firefox though.)

 Client side
 -----------